Skip to content

 • Write clearly and concisely

-• Keep the file relatively short, under 800 lines, since:
+• Keep each file relatively short, under 800 lines, since:

 • AI models may not process effectively very long documents